-Bergen students who complete an associate of science degree with an appropriate GPA in the natural sciences or mathematics, biology or biotechnology, chemistry, computer science, information technology, physics or engineering science will be able to transfer up to 60 credits toward Montclair State University’s bachelor’s of science degree programs in aquatic and coastal sciences, biology, biochemistry, chemistry, computer science, science informatics, geosciences, information technology, mathematics, molecular biology, physics, and a bachelor’s of arts degree in geography.
+Bergen students who complete an associate of science degree with an appropriate GPA in the natural sciences or mathematics, biology or biotechnology, chemistry, computer science, information technology, physics or engineering science will be able to transfer up to 60 credits toward Montclair State University’s bachelor’s of science degree programs in marine biology and coastal sciences, biology, biochemistry, chemistry, computer science, science informatics, geosciences, information technology, mathematics, molecular biology, physics, and a bachelor’s of arts degree in geography.

 In 2011, Bergen Community College secured a $3.8 million grant from the U.S. Department of Education to fund a five-year project to prepare science, technology, engineering and mathematics (STEM) students for graduation, transfer to four-year schools and entry to professional fields.

 According to a Georgetown University study, 63 percent of STEM graduates with a bachelor’s degree earn a higher salary than individuals holding a master’s degree in non-science majors.